Rayonier (RYN)

 AI Analysis | Feedback

-Mark D. McHugh became President and Chief Executive Officer of Rayonier effective April 1, 2024.
-He previously served as President and Chief Financial Officer from January 2023 and as Senior Vice President and Chief Financial Officer since joining the company in December 2014.
-Mr. McHugh has over 20 years of experience in finance and capital markets, primarily focused on the forest products and REIT sectors.
-Before joining Rayonier, he was a Managing Director in the Real Estate Investment Banking group at Raymond James, where he was responsible for the firm's timberland and agriculture sector coverage.
-Prior to Raymond James, he worked in the Investment Banking division of Credit Suisse from 2000 to 2008, specializing in the paper and forest products sectors.
-Throughout his career, Mr. McHugh has provided strategic and financial counsel to various publicly traded paper, forest products, and real estate companies.
+Mark D. McHugh was appointed President and Chief Executive Officer on April 1, 2024.
+He previously served as President and Chief Financial Officer from January 2023, and as Senior Vice President and Chief Financial Officer since joining Rayonier in December 2014.
+McHugh has over 20 years of experience in finance and capital markets, primarily focused on the forest products and REIT sectors.
+Before joining Rayonier, he was a Managing Director in Raymond James' Real Estate Investment Banking group, where he was responsible for the firm's timberland and agriculture sector coverage.
+He also worked in the Investment Banking Division of Credit Suisse from 2000 to 2008, focusing on the paper and forest products sectors.
+McHugh advised Rayonier on its conversion from a C-corp to a REIT in 2003 as an investment banker.
+His background is in finance and investment banking, with no explicit pattern of managing companies backed by private equity firms mentioned in the available information.

-Mark R. Bridwell, Senior Vice President, General Counsel & Corporate Secretary
+Mark R. Bridwell, Executive Vice President, General Counsel & Corporate Secretary

 AI Analysis | Feedback